iridium-browser/website/downloads/windows.md

 <div class="6u 12u$(small) align-center">
 [64-bit Download](https://downloads.iridiumbrowser.de/windows/iridiumbrowser-latest-x64.zip "download Portable 64-bit Version"){:.button .small .fit .download1 .icon .fa-download}
 </div>
+**Please note!**
+Running Iridium portable version works out of the box.
+As a recommendation we recommend to create a shortcut using the “--user-data-dir=/IridiumUserData” configuration option to store the user data to the preferred location (like a USB stick, etc.)
 </div></div>
 \\
 If you are looking for previous versions, please check out the [Builds Archive](https://downloads.iridiumbrowser.de/windows/ "go to Builds Archive"){:target="_blank"}<br/>